The Grand Canyon, Arizona, USA

 Native American Heritage

-The Grand Canyon holds the stories of Native American tribes who have been living there for thousands of years, of why it is so important, and of their beliefs that form an integral part of the spiritual and cultural value of it to them.
-The Hopi, Navajo, Havasupai, and Hualapai tribes, besides many other indigenous communities, are closely related to the canyon.
+The Grand Canyon holds the stories of Native American tribes that have been living there for thousands of years, of why it is so important, and of their beliefs that form an integral part of its spiritual and cultural value to them.
+The Hopi, Navajo, Havasupai, and Hualapai tribes, along with many other indigenous communities, are closely related to the canyon.

 Historic Landmark

-The Grand Canyon Railway, that operates between Williams, Arizona, and the South Rim, as well as the El Tovar Hotel that had a role in the early 20th-century tourism are among the highlights.
+The Grand Canyon Railway, which operates between Williams, Arizona, and the South Rim, and the El Tovar Hotel, which played a role in early 20th-century tourism, are among the highlights.

 Tips for Visitors